stelli-org/react-fe-template/README.md

-# surveys-manager
+# react fe template

-> Surveys manager FE and BE using Apollo stack ❤️
+> Template for our fe projects ❤️